The Bancorp (NASDAQ:TBBK) Releases FY 2021 Earnings Guidance

 The Bancorp (NASDAQ:TBBK) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.780-$1.780 for the period, compared to the Thomson Reuters consensus estimate of $1.790.
 The company issued revenue guidance of -.The Bancorp also updated its FY 2022 guidance to $2.150-$2.150 EPS.

-TBBK has been the subject of several research analyst reports.
-Zacks Investment Research raised shares of The Bancorp from a hold rating to a buy rating and set a $33.00 target price for the company in a research note on Saturday, October 9th.
-Raymond James increased their target price on shares of The Bancorp from $30.00 to $38.00 and gave the stock a strong-buy rating in a research note on Monday, November 1st.
+A number of equities research analysts recently commented on TBBK shares.
+Zacks Investment Research raised The Bancorp from a hold rating to a buy rating and set a $33.00 price target for the company in a research report on Saturday, October 9th.
+Raymond James increased their price target on The Bancorp from $30.00 to $38.00 and gave the stock a strong-buy rating in a research note on Monday, November 1st.

-In other news, CEO Damian Kozlowski sold 168,900 shares of The Bancorp stock in a transaction on Thursday, August 19th.
-The shares were sold at an average price of $23.13, for a total value of $3,906,657.00.
-Following the transaction, the chief executive officer now directly owns 866,311 shares of the company’s stock, valued at approximately $20,037,773.43.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Michael J. Bradley sold 50,000 shares of The Bancorp stock in a transaction on Thursday, September 9th.
-The shares were sold at an average price of $24.45, for a total transaction of $1,222,500.00.
-Following the completion of the transaction, the director now directly owns 49,884 shares in the company, valued at $1,219,663.80.
+In related news, CEO Damian Kozlowski sold 26,703 shares of the company’s stock in a transaction on Tuesday, August 17th.
+The stock was sold at an average price of $24.53, for a total transaction of $655,024.59.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Michael J. Bradley sold 50,000 shares of the company’s stock in a transaction on Thursday, September 9th.
+The shares were sold at an average price of $24.45, for a total value of $1,222,500.00.
+Following the sale, the director now owns 49,884 shares of the company’s stock, valued at approximately $1,219,663.80.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 245,603 shares of company stock worth $5,784,182.
-4.50% of the stock is owned by corporate insiders.
+Insiders have sold 245,603 shares of company stock worth $5,784,182 over the last 90 days.
+4.50% of the stock is currently owned by corporate insiders.

-A hedge fund recently raised its stake in The Bancorp stock.
-Morgan Stanley grew its stake in shares of The Bancorp, Inc. (NASDAQ:TBBK) by 1,912.6% during the 2nd quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 186,814 shares of the bank’s stock after purchasing an additional 177,532 shares during the period.
-Morgan Stanley owned approximately 0.33% of The Bancorp worth $4,299,000 at the end of the most recent reporting period.
-90.63% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in The Bancorp stock.
+Morgan Stanley lifted its holdings in The Bancorp, Inc. (NASDAQ:TBBK) by 1,912.6% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 186,814 shares of the bank’s stock after acquiring an additional 177,532 shares during the period.
+Morgan Stanley owned 0.33% of The Bancorp worth $4,299,000 at the end of the most recent reporting period.
+90.63% of the stock is owned by hedge funds and other institutional investors.

 About The Bancorp